Tag: Continuous Integration

 Modern-day applications that reside on AWS have several distinct environments and accounts, such as dev, test, and staging.
 An application has to go through an elaborate process of deployment and testing in these environments before reaching its final destination.
 To achieve automated deployment of the application across different environments, you must use CI/CD pipelines.
 Different […]

-Henrique Bueno, DevOps Consultant, Professional Services This blog post presents a solution for automated pipelines creation in AWS CodePipeline when a new branch is created in an AWS CodeCommit repository.
-A use case for this solution is when a GitFlow approach using CodePipeline is required.
-The strategy presented here is used by AWS customers to […]
+February 9, 2024: Before reading this post, please note that AWS CodePipeline recently added support for Branch-based development and Monorepos simplifying the architecture discussed in this post.
+Henrique Bueno, DevOps Consultant, Professional Services This blog post presents a solution for automated pipelines creation in AWS CodePipeline when a new branch is created in an AWS […]

 In this post, I explain how to use the Jenkins open-source automation server to deploy AWS CodeBuild artifacts with AWS CodeDeploy, creating a functioning CI/CD pipeline.
 When properly implemented, the CI/CD pipeline is triggered by code changes pushed to your GitHub repo, automatically fed into CodeBuild, then the output is deployed on CodeDeploy.
 Solution overview […]